Approved courses and education providers

 A list of approved masters courses is available on the Federal Register of Legislation website.
 Read the Student Assistance (Education Institutions and Courses) Determination.

-- you can study the approved degree full time
+- study the approved degree full time

 Read more about approved courses and education providers for Masters on the Department of Social Services website.